mael-boutsoque/ACL-2024-SCRUM_method/readme.txt

 How to launch:

-1) Make sure "Apache Maven 3.9.9" and "Java version: 21.0.2" are installed.
+1) Make sure "Apache Maven 3.9.9" and "Java version: 21.0.2" are installed. (those are the latest versions)

 2) Open cmd and go to the directory ACL-2024-SCRUM_method\jeu